- Posted by Joe Campbell on November 22, 2018 in Travel

 - Posted by Joe Campbell on December 13, 2017 in Travel

 It’s December now, so you’re probably hearing Christmas carols every time you walk down the street.
-Yes – 2018 is nearly upon us, but before we get there, we thought we’d look at some Christmas traditions to get you in the kiwi Christmas spirit for the 25th of December!
+Yes – it’s nearly the end of the year, so before we get there, we thought we’d look at some Kiwi Christmas traditions to get you in the Christmas spirit for the 25th of December!

 - Posted by Sean on September 21, 2017 in Immigration Students Travel